 I was now out of work for the first time since 1960, not a very nice feeling.
 But at the same time, I was confident that I would find another job, especially with the encouragement I was given by the agencies that I registered with.
 They advised me not to lower my sights or I would never get back to same level as when I was made redundant.
 I was earning £21,000 a year which didn’t seem excessive but time dragged on and after I had been out of work for three months I started applying for jobs at any level.
 I even took a job at a Comet call centre for a while as I was becoming more desperate.

 I eventually found a job with Provident Personal Credit, which didn’t mean anything to me but I soon found out it was a company that lent small cash sums at high interest rates to people who couldn’t get credit elsewhere.
 I couldn’t help but feel that this was immoral and began to find it harder and harder to go to work.
 My job was supervising a team of agents collecting the weekly repayments making sure that they were collecting as much as they could.
 A lot of people only ever paid part of what they should have done or didn’t answer the door when the agent called.
 I also had to visit the bad payers to try and collect something so that I didn’t have to report them to Head Office, which was one step from calling in the bailiffs.

 I was finding it more and more difficult and my wife started coming with me but it didn’t really help and after six months I handed in my notice and was once again out of work.

-As I write this in July 2007 at the age of 62 years and 6 months my thoughts are that I will retire at the end of May next year, assuming that I’m not made redundant or had in my notice for some other reason, bringing to an end a journey that started some 47 years ago.
+It is now July 2007 and I am 62 years and 6 months.
+My thoughts are that I will retire at the end of May next year, assuming that I’m not made redundant or have to leave for some other reason, which will bring to an end a journey that started some 47 years ago.
 The final question I asked myself in coming to this decision, apart from whether I could afford to take early retirement, was do I want to be at work or at home, somehow home seems much more appealing.

-© 2020 WISEArchive.
+© 2021 WISEArchive.
 All Rights Reserved.